-OUR ENVIRONMENT Our natural surrounds are integral to Eurobodalla's character and contributes significantly to our lifestyle and economy.
-Approximately 64% of residents consider the beaches, waterways and nature to be the most valuable aspects of Eurobodalla and it is the most significant attractor for people visiting the region.
-Sites, such as shell middens, scar trees, totems and stories are evidence of the long connection the Yuin people have with this land.
-Eurobodalla's natural environment provide habitat for threatened fauna and flora.
+Our natural surrounds are integral to Eurobodalla's character and contribute significantly to our lifestyle and economy.
+Approximately 64% of residents consider the beaches, waterways and nature to be Eurobodalla's most valuable aspects, and it is the most significant attractor for people visiting the region.
+Sites such as shell middens, scar trees, totems and stories are evidence of the long connection the Yuin people have with this land.
+Eurobodalla's natural environment provides habitat for threatened fauna and flora.
 This includes the East Lynne Midge Orchid, Swift Parrot and threatened vegetation communities, such as floodplain forests and grassy woodlands.
 While over 90% of Eurobodalla is vegetated, the majority of vegetation is located in National Park or State Forest.
 Approximately 20% of Eurobodalla's vegetation cover is on private land.
-Vegetation plays an important role in providing wildlife connectivity and consideration needs to be give to its management into the future.
-As the majority of land in Eurobodalla is identified as bushfire prone land and as a result of the recent bushfires, there is a renewed requirement to look at the ongoing management of Asset Protection Zones (APZs), bushfire protection building requirements and the preservation of vegetation in communities.
+Vegetation plays an important role in providing wildlife connectivity and consideration needs to be given to its management into the future.
+The Biodiversity Conservation Act 2016 is having significant impact in a region that is predominantly vegetation.
+The Act also provides opportunities to manage land differently.
+For example, these legislative reforms facilitate vegetation to be offset and landowners to be paid to manage their properties.
+As the majority of land in Eurobodalla is identified as bushfire prone land and as a result of the Black Summer 2020 bushfires, there is a renewed requirement to look at the ongoing management of Asset Protection Zones (APZs), bushfire protection building requirements and the preservation of vegetation in communities.
 This is best achieved through strategic bushfire planning at the settlement level.
-In addition, the region is also subject to coastal inundation and erosion, and inland flooding which are threats that are predicted to increase over time.
-These threats are an ongoing threat to many residents living in the Shire.
-It is essential that hazards are identified and mitigation measures are put in place to reduce the risk to loss of life or property in the future.
+In addition, the region is also subject to coastal inundation and erosion, as well as inland flooding.
+These threats are predicted to increase over time and impact many residents.
+It is essential that hazards are identified and mitigation measures are put in place to reduce the risk of loss of life or property in the future.
+One Community (CSP), 2017.